karafka/waterdrop/README.md

 ### Buffering

-WaterDrop producers support buffering of messages, which means that you can easily implement periodic flushing for long running processes as well as buffer several messages to be flushed the same moment:
+WaterDrop producers support buffering messages in their internal buffers and on the `rdkafka` level via `queue.buffering.*` set of settings.

+This means that depending on your use case, you can achieve both granular buffering and flushing control when needed with context awareness and periodic and size-based flushing functionalities.

+#### Using WaterDrop to buffer messages based on the application logic

 ```ruby
 producer = WaterDrop::Producer.new